rails/rails/guides/source/active_record_multiple_databases.md

 that supports this.

 Rails also doesn't support automatic load balancing of replicas.
-This is very depentent on your infrastructure.
+This is very dependent on your infrastructure.
 We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Rails.